 In summary, a Data Layer facilitates keeping your website data organized and accessible for analysis and marketing, eliminating the need to manually collect or enter data all the time.

-How Google Tag Manager Uses the Data Layer
+How Google Tag Manager Uses the Data Layer.

 What does this data flow look like in practice?

 These variables are then used to set triggers.
-A trigger is a condition that determines when a tag should be activated.
+A trigger is a condition that determines when a tag should be triggered.
 In this scenario, a trigger is set to respond to the purchase action, identified by the relevant variables from the Data Layer.

 TAGGRS Data Layer Plugins / Addons